 - Tools for building the Woody Pizza Oven

-I was lucky enough to have my pizza oven delivered by John from Woody who helped set it up in my garden (in 28ºC weather, no less).
-The main body already has the legs attached – these just need flipping out to stand the oven up.
-Next you have to secure the hopper which is easily done with some small bolts and an allen key (all included).
+Next, you have to secure the hopper which is easily done with some small bolts and an Allen key (all included).
 The chimney slots into place, so no construction needed here and you only need to install the cap when out of use.
 Then you need to attach the handle and thermometer to the removable door, and build the pellet box and burner grate.
-Even a DIY novice can do this all in around 20 minutes, max.
+Even a DIY novice can do this all in around 20 minutes by following the instructions that you receive once you've scanned the QR code.
 With the pizza stone in place, you're ready to go.

 What is the Woody Pizza Oven like to use?